OWASP/CheatSheetSeries/cheatsheets/Transport_Layer_Security_Cheat_Sheet.md

-# Transport Layer Protection Cheat Sheet
+# Transport Layer Security Cheat Sheet

 ## Introduction

-This cheat sheet provides guidance on how to implement transport layer protection for an application using Transport Layer Security (TLS).
-When correctly implemented, TLS can provides a number of security benefits:
+This cheat sheet provides guidance on implementing transport layer protection for applications using Transport Layer Security (TLS).
+It primarily focuses on how to use TLS to protect clients connecting to a web application over HTTPS, though much of this guidance is also applicable to other uses of TLS.
+When correctly implemented, TLS can provide several security benefits:

-- Confidentiality - protection against an attacker from reading the contents of traffic.
+- **Confidentiality**: Provides protection against attackers reading the contents of the traffic.
-- Integrity - protection against an attacker modifying traffic.
-- Replay prevention - protection against an attacker replaying requests against the server.
+- **Integrity**: Provides protection against traffic modification, such as an attacker replaying requests against the server.
-- Authentication - allowing the client to verify that they are connected to the real server (note that the identity of the *client* is not verified unless client certificates are used).
+- **Authentication**: Enables the client to confirm they are connected to the legitimate server.
+Note that the identity of the client is not verified unless [client certificates](#client-certificates-and-mutual-tls) are employed.

-TLS is used by many other protocols to provide encryption and integrity, and can be used in a number of different ways.
-This cheatsheet is primarily focused on how to use TLS to protect clients connecting to a web application over HTTPS; although much of the guidance is also applicable to other uses of TLS.

 ### SSL vs TLS